honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 create the application.

-The sources, transformations, and sinks are packaged as extensions to CDAP known as **plugins**, and can include actions to be taken at the start of pipeline run, at the end, and after the run has been completed.
+The sources, transformations, and sinks are packaged as extensions to CDAP known as **plugins**, and can include actions to be taken at the start of pipeline run, at the end of the run, and after the run has been completed.
 The plugins can be either those that are packaged as part of CDAP or ones that have been installed separately.

 The configuration can either be written as a JSON file or, in the case of the Hydrator Studio, specified in-memory.

+CDAP currently provides two artifacts (referred to as *system artifacts*):

+- ``cdap-data-pipeline`` (for batch pipelines)
+- ``cdap-etl-realtime`` (for realtime pipelines)

-CDAP currently provides two artifacts |---| ``cdap-data-pipeline`` and ``cdap-etl-realtime``, referred to as system artifacts |---| which can be used to create different kinds of applications that work in either batch (``cdap-data-pipeline``) or real-time (``cdap-etl-realtime``).
+which are used to create the different kinds of data pipeline applications.
 (A third system artifact, ``cdap-etl-batch`` has been deprecated and replaced by the ``cdap-data-pipeline`` artifact, as of CDAP 3.5.0.)

 An additional system artifact (``cdap-etl-lib``) provides common resources for the other system artifacts, and can be used by developers of custom plugins.